garysoed/gs-ui/src/documentation.md

 -   `percent`
 -   `string`

+The type is prefixed by the following depending on whether the attribute is an input, output, or
+both:
+-   `<`: Attribute is an input.
+The component will never change the value.
+-   `>`: Attribute is an output.
+The component will never read the value.
+-   `=`: Attribute is an input and an output.
+The component will:
+    -   Initialize the value at load
+    -   React to changes to the value
+    -   Update the value
+    You cannot set the value of these attributes on load.
+They have to be programmatically set.

 ## CSS

 The CSS lists CSS variables that the client code can override.
 The names should exclude the `--`